olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 In this crash course, we will observe the effects of the number of shots has on our final results.
 So without further ado, let's begin coding!

 ## 3. <a name="setup"></a>Setting Up Our Environment
-First, we will move to the challenge directory, unload all current modules you may have previously loaded on Odo, and deactivate any previously loaded environments.
+First, we will move to the challenge directory, unload all current modules you may have previously loaded on Frontier, and deactivate any previously loaded environments.
 ```
 # Move to the challenge directory (assuming you cloned the repo in your home directory)
-$ cd ~/hands-on-with-odo/challenges/Python_QLSA/
+$ cd ~/hands-on-with-frontier/challenges/Python_QLSA/

 # Unloads any active conda envs (if applicable)
-$ source ~/hands-on-with-odo/misc_scripts/deactivate_envs.sh
+$ source ~/hands-on-with-frontier/misc_scripts/deactivate_envs.sh

 # Resets to default modules
 $ module reset